Vyshonne Janusas: Professional career

+Calgary Stampeders

 Janusas was selected in the 38th pick of the fifth round in the 2025 CFL draft by the Calgary Stampeders.
 He officially signed with the team on May 5, 2025, before being placed onto the practice roster on June 1.
 Janusas played in his first CFL game on July 12, 2025, against the Saskatchewan Roughriders.
 He recorded his first catch on July 30, 2025, against the Ottawa Redblacks, finishing with two receptions for 14 yards.

+In 2026, Janusas started the first two games of the season for Calgary before landing on the practice squad.
+He was cut by the Stampeders on July 28, 2026.

+Saskatchewan Roughriders

+On August 10, 2026, Janusas signed with the Saskatchewan Roughriders.